 Can’t I just find all this jazz theory information on the internet?

 You can definitely find a lot of information online–and it’s a great idea to look around!
 However, this class is different in that most of the material is designed specifically around the needs and challenges of the pedal harpist.
 It also gives you a “curated” view of this material, from my specific point of view.
 I’ve chosen the theoretical topics which I consistently find to be the most useful/interesting/fun in my teaching.

 What level harp/jazz should I have?

-This course is probably for the advanced pedal harpist, someone who’s comfortable at the instrument, and plays at least at the college/conservatoire/musikhochschule level.
+This course is probably for the advanced pedal harpist, someone who’s comfortable at the instrument, and plays at least at the undergraduate college/conservatoire/musikhochschule level.
 Jazz experience isn’t necessary.
 (Jazz enthusiasm, however, is essential!)
 If you have any questions, send me a mail.

 What will all this jazz theory stuff do for me?
 What’s the point?

 It will help you have a deeper understanding and appreciation of the music you play (and not just for jazz–for any genre of music).
 Being more aware of what’s happening “under the hood” harmonically can empower you, give you an idea of how the composer built the piece (this is also true if you’re the improvising “composer”).
 Harmonic awareness can aid in memorization, sharpen your listening skills, and can also give you more confidence in performance.
 Rather than just “following a recipe” when you play a piece, you’ll have a greater understanding of the role of each ingredient and spice involved.
 This can help you create your music in a more organic “flow” state and will allow you to react more fluidly to unexpected situations (!) in performance.